boveus/blog/content/blog/guide-to-burp-suite.md

 ## Burp Proxy Basics

-Burp functions as a web proxy, meaning that it will intercept any web traffic from a particular port.
+Burp functions as a web proxy, meaning that it will intercept any web traffic that is sent through a particular port.
 By default, it will use port `8080`.
 Before starting Burp or getting it set up, you will want to set up a proxy server on your web browser of choice.

 I use a Firefox extension called [FoxyProxy](https://addons.mozilla.org/en-US/firefox/addon/foxyproxy-standard/) to manage my Burp proxy.
 You can also configure a web proxy manually through your browser settings.

 An alternative to this approach would be to have two browsers running, one that you use to generate web traffic to the application you are analyzing, and another to conduct research.

-There are more options than this such as [generating a certificate for Burp to use](https://portswigger.net/support/installing-burp-suites-ca-certificate-in-your-browser).
+You can also [generating a certificate for Burp to use](https://portswigger.net/support/installing-burp-suites-ca-certificate-in-your-browser) if you want to test a website that is not local to your environment.

 ## Capturing Traffic

-When you first launch Burp and navigate to your target application, you will likely see something like this:
+When you first launch Burp and navigate to your target application, you will likely see something like this under the `navigation` tab:

 ![image](https://user-images.githubusercontent.com/20469703/87994313-9f167b80-caba-11ea-81cd-817021da5ab2.png)

-This is intercepting the traffic and allowing you to modify it and either forward it along or drop it.
-You also have the option of `sending` this request to other Burp tabs.
+This is intercepting the traffic and allowing you to modify it and either forward it along (send it) or drop it (don't send it).
+You also have the option of `sending` this request to other Burp tabs using the `Action` button.

-Typically, I will turn this feature off and use some of the other manual features such as the `HTTP history`, `Repeater`, or the `Target` tab to review server requests.
+Typically, I will turn this feature off and use some of the other manual features such as the `HTTP history`, `Repeater`, or the `Target` tab to review network requests.

 ## The Request and Response tabs

+The request and response tabs are present in most of the interfaces I will be covering.

 The request tab, as its name implies, provides information about the request that was made to the server through the Burp Proxy.